 "Researched, analyzed, strategized, and implemented installation schedule.
 Coordinated and conceptualized assessment; liaised and empowered colleague for repositioning hygiene tissue apparatus."

 You made sure there was always toilet paper in the bathroom.
-You and your co-work got along, so she did it on your days off.
+You and your co-worker got along, so she did it on your days off.

 Oh.
 Why didn't you just say that to begin with?